Ryanair’s Michael O’Leary under fire for comments on Muslim men

 “If that is where the threat is coming from, deal with the threat.”

-“Michael was only calling for more effective airport security checks which would do away with much of the unnecessary queues at airport security today for all passengers.”
+“Michael was only calling for more effective airport security checks which would do away with much of the unnecessary queues at airport security today for all passengers.
+He apologises sincerely for any offence caused to any group by today’s inaccurate headline.”

+Earlier, the Head Imam of the Islamic Centre of Ireland, Shaykh Dr Umar Al-Qadri, said: “In the current climate of anti-Muslim sentiment and islamophobia on the right, to give general statements like this is disappointing because it tarnishes the whole community and justifies racism and discrimination against the community.

+“Terrorism is not only confined to one community.
+We find extremist elements in every community - recently a white German killed nine innocent people in Germany.

 “He openly advocates discrimination against ‘males of a Muslim persuasion’, which presumably is not based on specific intelligence but solely whether someone ‘looks or acts like a Muslim’.